expense-manager/extr/README.md

 - [LeakCanary](https://github.com/square/leakcanary) - A memory leak detection library for Android and Java.
 - [Mixpanel](http://mixpanel.com/android-analytics/)- An Android library for Mixpanel Analytics
 - [Instabug](https://instabug.com/) - Instabug is providing in-app feedback and bug reporting to mobile apps.

+## Backend
+Extr's backend is powered by Parse Server on Heroku‎.
+Extr is using Parse Server Rest API.

 ## License